-If you have one or more publicly listed apps in the Marketplace, you can apply to participate in this program.
-Participating apps that meet passing criteria will be highlighted on the Marketplace.
+Apply to participate in this program.
+You'll need to have one or more publicly listed apps in the Marketplace.
+Participating apps will be highlighted on the Marketplace.

-The program aims to give partners the tools to facilitate post-production vulnerability discovery in a cost-efficient way.
+The program aims to give Marketplace Partners the tools to facilitate post-production vulnerability discovery in a cost-efficient way.
 If you are looking to start or extend your security story, the Marketplace Bug Bounty Program is a convenient way to ensure the security of your apps.

 While Atlassian provides incentives and guidelines on how to run a successful bug bounty program,